 Rainbow Craft for Toddlers:

 There’s something so special about spotting a rainbow after a storm.
 Not only are they beautiful displays of art, rainbows remind us of God’s promise.
-Whether you’re looking for a rainbow craft for toddlers, preschoolers, or a future Sunday school class, this rainbow craft is sure to bring some smiles and joy.
+Whether you’re looking for a rainbow craft for toddlers, preschoolers, St. Patrick’s Day, a spring day, or a Sunday school class, this rainbow craft is sure to bring some smiles and joy.

 This rainbow craft for toddlers (and kids of all ages, really!) is inspired by the “rainbow trails” families are displaying in their home windows during this global Coronavirus pandemic.
 They are meant to spread hope and happiness.
 The rainbow artwork displayed in windows and drawn in chalk on sidewalks remind us that every storm has a rainbow!
 Kids all around the world are putting their rainbow artwork in windows to cheer up others.
 Will you join me in making a rainbow for your window?